 Pre-virus scan blocks

-Due to the fact that viruses generally try to spread as spam emails, the majority of email viruses are already blocked as spam before they reach our antivirus technologies.
-Thanks to this setup, even viruses not yet known to virus scanners are safely quarantined or rejected outright.
+As viruses generally try to spread as spam emails, the majority of email viruses are blocked as spam beforereaching our antivirus technologies.
+Thanks to this, even viruses not yet known to virus scanners are safely quarantined or rejected outright.

-Email viruses typically try to spread as executable attachments.
+Typically, viruses within emails spread as executable attachments.
 In the Incoming - Protection Settings > Attachment Restrictions page, accessed from the Domain Level Control Panel, you can control what attachments should be blocked by default.
 In this page you can also choose to: